nhsconnect/prm-practice-migration/guide/01-kick-off.md

 A ‘Kick-off’ is where you gather all the key people who will be involved in your migration to discuss the end to end process of migrating your system.
 The objective is to assign roles and get everyone on the same page about what needs to happen and when.

-### As a priority you should discuss...
+### As a priority, you should discuss...

 * The key milestones and week by week activities

-* Agree dates and targets for the above milestones and activities
+* Agree on dates and targets for the above milestones and activities

 * Who will be involved in the migration and what are their roles and responsibilities?